 When running a property search on Reonomy, in the Debt tab of the platform, there are filters that can be added to find multifamily, land, and any other commercial asset that is currently in pre foreclosure.

 Filters include “Auction date” and “Pre-foreclosure category.”
 You can search for properties with an auction in the next two weeks, month, three months, or add a specific custom date range.

 Pre foreclosure categories include “Final Judgement of Foreclosure,” “Lis Pendens,” and “Notice of Defaults.”
-You can also search for all of these categories at once.
+Or, if you have no preference, you can also search for all of these categories at once.

-Upon seeing the ownership information of those properties, you can access the contact information of the owners, which includes the ability to pierce the LLC and see the individuals and members of the corporation.
+Even if the asset is owned by an LLC, Reonomy allows you to pierce the LLC and see the individuals and members of the corporation.

 Pre Foreclosure Listings